 A naturally occurring neurotoxin, BT causes selected nerve endings to die back, thus preventing their corresponding muscle from contracting.
 This can be appreciated from about 3 days post-injection; full regrowth of the nerve endings results in restoration of muscle function after 3 months.

-Targeted injections of BT within the orbicularis muscle can help to relax the outer portion of the muscle, reducing the concertina-like folding of the “crows’ feet” and elevating the eyebrow, thus reducing the upper eyelid hooding and bestowing more awake and refreshed appearance.
+Targeted injections of BT within the orbicularis muscle can help to relax the outer portion of the muscle, reducing the concertina-like folding of the “crows’ feet” and elevating the eyebrow, thus reducing the upper eyelid hooding and bestowing a more awake and refreshed appearance.
 BT injected into the central portion of the brow reduces the depth of the vertical lines established from years of frowning.
 In addition to reducing the appearance of existing rhytids, BT can help to prevent new ones from forming.
 Possible unwanted effects include localized bruising at injections sites and rarely, double vision, drooping of the eyelids and difficulty with eyelid closure.

 Dermal Filler (DF)